dan-fritchman/Thesis/content.md

   // Module Name
   string name = 1;
   // Port List, referring to elements of `signals` by name
-  // Ordered as they will be in order-sensitive formats, such as typical netlist formats. repeated Port ports = 2;
+  // Ordered as they will be in order-sensitive formats,
+  // such as typical SPICE netlist dialects. repeated Port ports = 2;
-  // Signal Definitions, including externally-facing `Port` signals repeated Signal signals = 3;
+  // Signal Definitions, including externally-facing `Port`s
+  repeated Signal signals = 3;
   // Module Instances
   repeated Instance instances = 4;